robot-dreams/eop/notes.md

 Draw out the hierarchy of algebraic types
-Prove that NonnegativeDiscreteArchimedeanSemiring and DiscreteArchimedeanRing are univalent Implement an adapter that converts an IndexedIterator into a RandomAccessIterator
+Prove that NonnegativeDiscreteArchimedeanSemiring and DiscreteArchimedeanRing are univalent Implement an adapter that converts an IndexedIterator into a RandomAccessIterator Exhaustive test cases for bifurcate_compare
+    Generating random trees?
+[DONE] traverse that can terminate early

 ## Questions